-Rundll32.exe is a process which executes DLL’s and places their libraries into the memory so that they can be used more efficiently by applications.
+Rundll32.exe is a process that executes DLLs and places their libraries into the memory so that they can be used more efficiently by applications.
 This program is important for the stable and secure running of your computer and should not be terminated or deleted.
 If you delete it, you will encounter issues while running some applications on your system.
 Check and ensure that the particular rundll.exe is situated in the WinSxS, System32 or SysWOW64 folders.
 If so, it is the legitimate Microsoft process; else it could be a virus.

 The following is, primarily, based on the fruitful discussion at TechNet, and the important points have been culled out from there and presented here.

 If you get this error message frequently, here are a few troubleshooting steps you may try: